uses of void

 int *myIntArray = (int *)malloc( NUM_INTS * sizeof( int ) );

-one often sees conversion to (void *) from a non-void *.
+the conversion to (void *) from a non-void * is sometimes useful.